kwondry/virgo2_mapping_and_taxonomy/README.md

    ```bash
    ./setup_virgo2_db.sh
    ```

-The script will:
-- Check if Bowtie2 is installed
-- Verify the VIRGO2 database file exists
-- Build the Bowtie2 index using up to 12 threads
-- Create the index files in the VIRGO2_20250507 directory

 Note: This step only needs to be performed once after downloading the workflow.
 The index files will be reused in subsequent runs.

 If you want to store the VIRGO2 database in a different location (e.g., a shared reference directory), you can move the entire VIRGO2_20250507 folder and update `virgo2` section of the `config.yaml` to have the **absolute** paths to your database.